Skip to main content

 13. Read a chapter from Le Petit Prince, a French classic

-A Split Worksheet is perfect for developing or testing students’ Reading Comprehension skills.
-On the left, they see the text, and on the right, they see the questions (BookWidgets offers over 35 question types).
+A Split Worksheet is perfect for developing or testing students' Reading Comprehension skills.
+On the left, students see the text, while on the right they answer comprehension questions created by the teacher using one of the 35+ interactive question types available in BookWidgets.
 Below is an example of such an activity based on the French classic “Le Petit Prince.”

 14. Study authentic documents